agabor/docs/_includes/embedded_c/push-notifications.md

 *   `channels`: An array of the channels to which a device is currently subscribed.
 *   `deviceType`: The type of device, "ios", "android", "winrt", "winphone", "dotnet", or “embedded” (readonly).
-*   `installationId`: Universally Unique Identifier (UUID) for the device used by Parse.
+*   `installationId`: Universally Unique Identifier (UUID) for the device used by MSG.
 It must be unique across all of an app's installations.(readonly).
 *   `appName`: The display name of the client application to which this installation belongs.
 *   `appVersion`: The version string of the client application to which this installation belongs.
-*   `parseVersion`: The version of the Parse SDK which this installation uses.
+*   `parseVersion`: The version of the MSG SDK which this installation uses.

 ## Subscribing to Pushes